 Coarse fish (silver fish) in Holland

-‘Coarse fish or silver fish’ includes species like small carp, roach, ide, rudd, tench and white bream.
-The Netherlands is perfect for coarse fishing.
-Because of the excellent water quality in the Netherlands and the diversity in types of fishing water.
+‘Coarse fish or silver fish’ includes species like small carp, roach, ide, rudd, tench, bream and silver bream.
+The Netherlands is perfect for coarse fishing, because of the excellent water quality in the Netherlands and the diversity in types of fishing water.
 Bream, roach and rudd are the most numerous species, but also the silver bream, the tench and the ide are swimming around pretty much everywhere.

 Coarse fish (silver fish) in the Netherlands are also still growing in size.
 For instance, record breams of over 5 kg in weight and tench of over 60 cm long are no longer unique in the Netherlands.
 Not to mention common rudd of over 40 cm!